daCyberpunk/dsgsitepackage/README.md

 > It's basically a work-in-progress extension even works already!
 That means it can be there some unused code, I let it there for later development, like the FileReference Model f.e.

+### Why using it?
+Basically I believe in content-driven-design.
+In a CMS World thats a difficult approach as we want the option that content changes.
+If we design a page around a given content, then the design can be obsolete when content changes.
+But I think we can find a way between the design-first and the content-first approaches.
+To say it with the perspective to TYPO3: Dont use Backend Layouts anymore, as they are fixing everything.
+With flexible containers the editors can be enabled to adapt the layout of any page very individually to the content they add.
+Now somebody can argue, that an editor shouldn't have the permission to change layouts and designs.
+But in my experience I would say: Say allready do every day.
+If they set a special class for Content Element, a ruler before or even changing Backend Layouts...they always need to know what they are doing in context of frontend layout and design.
+Now they need to know maybe a little bit more especially about flexible Elements, how the flex grid works.
+The job of a content editor isn't just to insert text and images anymore.

 ## Requirements

 * TYPO3 8.7